 There are no direct flights on this route.

 The distance between Bangkok and New York is 13934km (8639 miles).
+The average flight duration is 14h 50m.
 The time difference between Bangkok and New York is 12h

 Bangkok is served primarily by two airports: Suvarnabhumi (BKK) and Don Mueang (DMK).
 Suvarnabhumi functions as the city’s main international hub, handling most long-haul and full-service carriers as well as many regional airlines; it is usually positioned as the premium gateway.
 Don Mueang typically caters to low-cost and domestic operators, so fares there can often be perceived as cheaper.
 Suvarnabhumi sits about 30–35 km east of central Bangkok, with the Airport Rail Link taking roughly 25–40 minutes to Phaya Thai for fares around 45–70 THB; taxis and ride-hail trips are common and can take 30–60 minutes depending on traffic.
 Don Mueang is nearer to the northern suburbs, roughly 20–25 km from downtown; buses and shuttle vans connect to Mo Chit and central areas in about 30–60 minutes for modest fares, while taxis may be quicker but variable with traffic.
 Pros: Suvarnabhumi usually offers more international connections and modern facilities; Don Mueang can be more convenient and budget-friendly for low-cost carriers.
 Cons: Both can be affected by heavy Bangkok traffic, and transfers between the two airports typically require extra time and planning.